A CCDD Update – The Continuing Example of How to Enact Non-participatory and Bad Legislation

 Background information for those just wandering into this legislative disaster:

-Last year, not to be undone by their other incredible feats of total ineptitude, some of our Illinois legislators passed a law under the cover of darkness to regulate and impose a fee on anyone trying to dump dirt in a hole.
-At least that’s the way it started out.
-As you will see from this update, the IEPA has worked to bring some reason to this disaster and amend the requirements of the law as best they could.
+Last year, some of our Illinois legislators passed a law to regulate and impose a fee on anyone trying to dump dirt in a hole.
+At least that's the way it started out.
+As you will see from this update, the IEPA has worked to amend the requirements of the law.

 The bill started out as an Electronic Recycling bill but was soon changed to regulate the dumping of soil from a construction site.
 No one working in the industry seemed to be aware of it until a day or so after Governor Quinn signed it into law.
 This was when contractors began calling inspectors on their jobs asking the owner’s professional engineer to sign the form that was now required to dump any load of dirt.

-Because of the uproar and confusion over this poorly thought out and vague law, the IEPA had a few meetings to try to find out what all the fuss was about.
+Because of the uproar and confusion over this law, the IEPA had a few meetings to try to find out what all the fuss was about.
 The meetings were only open to a select few, and from talking to those who did attend, it appears no further guidance or information was obtained from the sessions.
 Then, winter hit, and construction shut down.

 And now the update: